ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 If you want to run with local user management and no programming exercises setup follow the steps:

 1. Go to the ``src/main/resources/config/application-artemis.yml`` file, and set use-external in the user-management section to false.
-If you have created additional ``application-local.yml`` file as it is described in the `Setup documentation <https://artemis-platform.readthedocs.io/en/latest/dev/setup/#server-setup>`, make sure to edit this one.
+If you have created an additional ``application-local.yml`` file as it is described in the `Setup documentation <https://artemis-platform.readthedocs.io/en/latest/dev/setup/#server-setup>`, make sure to edit this one.

    Another possibility is to add the variable directly in ``src/main/kubernetes/artemis/configmap/artemis-configmap.yml``.